mapersiani/cse15l-lab-reports/Lab3Report.md

 >![Image](https://mapersiani.github.io/cse15l-lab-reports/Screenshot%202023-02-10%20at%203.17.23%20PM.png)
 Here's the output on a terminal where it is easier to view.

-* Now lets try to find some of the larger files in this path.
-To do this, lets search for all files greater than 200 kilobytes in size by adding `+200k` at the end of our command line.
+* Now let's try to find some of the larger files in this path.
+To do this let's search for all files greater than 200 kilobytes in size by adding `+200k` at the end of our command line.
 ```
 bash-3.2$ find ./written_2 -size +200k
 ./written_2/travel_guides/berlitz1/WhereToItaly.txt